Anchorage Informed

 See the Data.
 Follow the Results.

-Here, you’ll find data driven information about our initiatives to help keep Anchorage safe.
+Additionally, you’ll find data driven information about our initiatives to help keep Anchorage safe.
 Notably, APD has seen success in efforts to reduce retail theft.
-Since APD started focusing on reducing retail theft, Calls for Service have already gone down from October 1, 2025 - December 31, 2025 at some local businesses.
-We’ll continue to track progress and share the facts.
+Since APD started focusing on reducing retail theft, Calls for Service have already gone down by 15 percent in key areas since the unit launced in September 2025.

 These cameras: